LBNL-UCB-STI/beam/docs/devops.rst

 2. Click on the Available tab, and then enter plugin name at the top right to install following set of plugins.

    -  Gradle Plugin: This plugin allows Jenkins to invoke Gradle build scripts directly.
-   -  Build Timeout: This plugin allows builds to be automatically terminated after the specified amount of queueStartTime has elapsed.
+   -  Build Timeout: This plugin allows builds to be automatically terminated after the specified amount of time has elapsed.
    -  HTML5 Notifier Plugin: The HTML5 Notifier Plugin provides W3C Web Notifications support for builds.
    -  Notification Plugin: you can notify on deploying, on master failure/back to normal, etc.
    -  HTTP Request Plugin: This plugin sends a http request to a url with some parameters.
    -  embeddable-build-status: Fancy but I love to have a status badge on my README
-   -  Timestamper: It adds queueStartTime information in our build output.
+   -  Timestamper: It adds time information in our build output.
    -  AnsiColor: Because some tools (lint, test) output string with bash color and Jenkins do not render the color without it.
    -  Green Balls: Because green is better than blue!